MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The interior of the rectangle is filled using the current brush.

-The figure this function draws extends up to but does not include the right and bottom coordinates.
+The figure this function draws extends up to but doesn't include the right and bottom coordinates.
 This means that the height of the figure is *`y2`* - *`y1`* and the width of the figure is *`x2`* - *`x1`*.
 Both the height and the width of the bounding rectangle must be greater than 2 units and less than 32,767 units.

 ### Example